JulienV-IT/ZPSM/README.md

 ## Zenity perf system monitor

-## ZPSM is a little shell script who can monitor your systeme performance
+## ZPSM is a little shell script who can monitor your system performances